The New Default. Your hub for building smart, fast, and sustainable AI software

 • Honestly assess in-house technical capacity and budget for partners

-• Calculate true ownership cost including hidden costs
+• Calculate true ownership cost, including hidden costs

-• Implement rigorous testing and quality processes
+• Implement thorough testing and quality processes

 • Plan for iteration and continuous improvement